 Secondary Payer: The plan or coverage whose benefits are determined after the primary plan has paid.
-Order of payment is determined by rules described under "Which Plan Pays First" on page ??.
+See Coordination of Benefits on page 46.

 Special Medicare Plan: The plan created by PEIA to provide benefits to retirees unable to access providers in the Medicare Advantage plan and those retirees who become eligible for Medicare benefits during a plan year.
-Claims under this plan are processed by Wells Fargo and Express Scripts, and the medical benefits are generally the same as those provided to members of the PEIA Medicare Advantage plan.
+Claims under this plan are processed by HealthSmart and Express Scripts, and the medical benefits are generally the same as those provided to members of the PEIA Medicare Advantage plan.